58 releases

 A --> a

 is unambiguous but is not LR(k) because it cannot decide whether to reduce a to A with a fixed number of lookaheads.
-However, rustlr can still genereate a deterministic parser for the grammar (see the Appendix of the tutorial).
+However, rustlr can still generate a deterministic parser (without backtracking) for this grammar (see the Appendix of the tutorial).
 Rustlr is the only practical parser generator that supports this capability.

 1. The option of creating the abstract syntax data types and semantic actions from the grammar.
 Rustlr grammars contain a sub-language that controls how ASTs are to be generated.